-- Subd.
+Subd.
 2. Eligibility; board composition.
 Except for the representatives of higher education and the public, to be eligible for appointment to the Board of Teaching a person must be a teacher currently teaching in a Minnesota school and fully licensed for the position held and have at least five years teaching experience in Minnesota, including the two years immediately preceding nomination and appointment.
 Each nominee, other than a public nominee, must be selected on the basis of professional experience and knowledge of teacher education, accreditation, and licensure.
-The board must be composed of: - (1) six teachers who are currently teaching in a Minnesota school or who were teaching at the time of the appointment, at least four of whom must be teaching in a public school; - (2) one higher education representative, who must be a faculty member preparing teachers; - (3) one school administrator; and - 48.25 (4) three members of the public, two of whom must be present or former members of school boards. - Sec.
-17. Minnesota Statutes 2008, section 122A.07, subdivision 3, is amended to read:
+The board must be composed of:

+- (1) six teachers who are currently teaching in a Minnesota schoolor who were teaching at the time of the appointment, at least four of whom must be teaching in a public school; - (2) one higher education representative, who must be a faculty member preparing teachers; - (3) one school administrator; and - 50.25 (4) three members of the public, two of whom must be present or former members of school boards. - Sec.
+18. Minnesota Statutes 2008, section 122A.07, subdivision 3, is amended to read:

 Subd.
 3. Vacant position.
-With the exception of a teacher who retires from teaching during the course of completing a board term, the position of a member who leaves

-Minnesota or whose employment status changes to a category different from that from which appointed is deemed vacant. - Sec.
-18. Minnesota Statutes 2008, section 122A.18, subdivision 4, is amended to read:
+With the exception of a teacher who retires from teaching during the course of completing a board term, the position of a member who leaves which appointed is deemed vacant. - Sec.
+19. Minnesota Statutes 2008, section 122A.18, subdivision 4, is amended to read: